skipoleschris/xsbt-cucumber-plugin/README.markdown

 * arguments containing ":" will be appended to cucumbers arguments
 * arguments starting with anything else will be passed to cucumber using the --name flag

-**NEW** You can also run cucumber in the dry run mode to get information on which steps have been implemented without running those steps.
-There is a new task for this:
+You can run cucumber in the dry run mode to get information on which steps have been implemented without running those steps.
+The task for this:

     cucumber-dry-run

+You can run cucumber-rerun to run the features from cucumberRerunFile (default - cucumber.rerun.txt, generated when cucumberRerunReport is set to true).
+It will return an error if the file is empty or missing.
+Can be used with any other parameters e.g. tags, names and features:##.
+The task for this:

+    cucumber-rerun

 This supports all of the same command line options as the cucumber task.